 Sometimes it is because the tutorial is ‘hidden’ in the first levels, sometimes it is just because of the great intuitive controls.

 When the IMGA started, developers were challenged with the new technical capabilities of the new handsets that were coming out.
-Those developers who had early access to the specifications of these handsets, were a step ahead of the others.
-Developers with their own tools and game engine could also have an advantage.
+Those developers who had early access to the specifications of these handsets were a step ahead of the others.
+Developers with their own tools and the game engine could also have an advantage.

 Today the winners of the technical achievement award are usually doing something exceptional on the server-side, such as Vainglory’s multiplayer technology, or Clumsy Ninja with their amazing physics, based on Natural Motion’s proprietary technology.

 This category is for all unpublished games, no matter what category they may belong to.

 Excellence in Visual Art & Design

 These categories award the games which excel in art, sound, design or music.
 Or a combination of any of these.